A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: Experimental results

-In contrast, \rot automatically detects this violation and engages its fallback heuristic in 100\% of the cases (Table \ref{tab:experiment2}).
-This mechanism acts as a robust regularization, producing stable and smooth density estimates.
+In contrast, the \rot automatically detected this violation and engaged its fallback heuristic in 100\% of the cases (Table \ref{tab:experiment2}).
+This mechanism acts as a robust regularizer that produces stable and smooth density estimates.
 On PctPopUnderPov, this stability translates into a superior LSCV score for \rot (-1.5949) compared to the unstable \blscv (-1.5913).
-Although the computationally expensive \llscv and \rlscv methods achieved the lowest (best) LSCV scores overall, they required between 7 and 90 s for computation.
-The proposed \rot offers a unique value proposition: it provides an instantaneous, robust estimate that avoids the pathological failure modes of standard optimization while outperforming naive Gaussian rules (\lsilv, \rsilv).
+Although the computationally expensive \llscv and \rlscv methods achieved the lowest (best) LSCV scores overall, they required between 7.1 and 88.3 s for computation.
+The proposed \rot offers a unique value proposition: it provides an instantaneous and robust estimate that avoids the pathological failure modes of standard optimization while outperforming naive Gaussian rules (\lsilv, \rsilv).